usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

 ```

 ### Attachment 4b: Privacy Impact Assessment
-- Attachment Table 1-1 Privacy POC is simply another system role that will be addressed in the OSCAL SSP content with all other system roles (Approver, ISSO, Managemet POC, etc.)
+- Attachment Table 1-1 Privacy POC is simply another system role that will be addressed in the OSCAL SSP content with all other system roles (Approver, ISSO, Management POC, etc.)
 - Attachment Table 1-2 Laws and Regulations is addressed in the OSCAL SSP content with the other Laws, Regulations, Standards, and Guidance.
 That content will have an attribute to flag it as privacy-related.

 **Privacy Designation**